arousi/UOT-IT-SWE/README.md

 If you would like to contribute to this repository, please fork the repository and submit a pull request with your changes.
 Ensure that your contributions are well-documented and follow the repository's structure.

-or simply contact me on Tele `t.me/Libyachampion`
+or simply contact me on Tele `t.me/Libyachampion` for guidance or inquiries :)